Tubal Surgery Manchester

-- Peri-tubal adhesions – peri-tubal adhesions can result from pelvic inflammatory disease- the commonest cause of tubal pathology.
+Peri-tubal adhesions can result from pelvic inflammatory disease- the commonest cause of tubal pathology.
 Other conditions that cause inflammatory reactions in the pelvis include endometriosis, appendicitis and pelvic surgery.

-- Partial tubal block – partial tubal block can result from any of the causes highlighted above and either prevent sperm accessing eggs, or prevent the fertilised egg making its way back to the womb.
+Partial tubal block can result from any of the causes highlighted above and either prevent sperm accessing eggs, or prevent the fertilised egg making its way back to the womb.
 In the latter case, the fertilised egg could implant into the tube, resulting in an ectopic pregnancy.

 We typically undertake the following screening procedures before embarking on tubal surgery:

 Which Types Of Tubal Surgery Do We Perform?

 We typically perform outpatient tubal surgery by laparoscopic keyhole surgery.
 We undertake the following procedures:

 We divide adhesions impairing the function of the tube to restore their function.
 This form of tubal surgery is highly successful.

 Re-establishing patency of completely blocked tubes is most suitable for tubes with distal block.
 This type of tubal surgery has moderate chance of success in well-selected cases.